-Universal design means the specialized design of the built space, products and indoor and outdoor environments to be usable by people with a reasonable range of abilities or disabilities.
+Universal design means the specialized design of the built space, products and indoor and outdoor environments to be usable by the greatest number of people with the widest reasonable range of abilities or disabilities, to the greatest extent feasible.

-Visitability means enhancement of the ability of a residential dwelling unit to meet the basic needs of a range of guests to enter and use portions of the home, through specific design choices and decisions.
+Visitability means enhancement of the ability of a residential dwelling unit to meet the basic needs of a wide range of guests to enter and use critical portions of the home, to the greatest extent possible, through specific design choices and decisions.